 The solaris-small-server, solaris-large-server, and solaris-desktop group packages install the IP Filter service by default.

 Use SMF commands, such as svcadm enable firewall, to manage PF.
-For when to use the pfctl command, see Strategies for Converting IPF Rules to PF Rules.
+For when to use the pfctl command, see Using PF Features to Administer the Firewall.

 For an overview of SMF, see Chapter 1, Introduction to the Service Management Facility in Managing System Services in Oracle Solaris 11.3.
 For SMF procedures, see Chapter 3, Administering Services in Managing System Services in Oracle Solaris 11.3.